Chloroquine retinopathy: Diagnosis

 Patients and their primary care physicians must be made fully aware of the ophthalmic risks and the need for regular screening examinations to detect retinal toxicity at an early stage.

-Baseline evaluation for patients beginning treatment with a chloroquine derivative should include a complete eye examination by an eye care professional, retinal photography for follow-up comparisons, and Visual field testing with a white pattern.
+Baseline evaluation for patients beginning treatment with a chloroquine derivative should include a complete eye examination by an eye care professional, Optical coherence tomography, retinal photography for follow-up comparisons, and Visual field testing with a white pattern.
 Central visual field assessment should test the central 10° of vision with a white test target (such as Humphrey 10-2 program).

 In patients at risk or those with unclear presentation, optical coherence tomography (loss of IS/OS junctions), fundus autofluorescence (focal hyper or hypoautofluorescence), and multifocal electroretinography (paracentral depressions) may be obtained.

 Profound abnormalities detected with visual field and multifocal electroretinography testing can be observed in the presence of a normal retinal appearance.
 Retinal examinations are advised for documentation, but visible bull's-eye maculopathy is a late change, and the goal of screening is to recognize toxicity at an earlier stage.
 Annual screening should begin after 5 years (or sooner if there are unusual risk factors).